Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx14-get-commitment-tx.md

 # Get Our First Commitment (Refund) Transaction

-If you're reading this... you're approaching a **really** important checkpoint.
-We're going to use all of the code we've build thus far to generate our first commitment transaction.
-Since we're playing the part of Alice, this will be our "refund" transaction with will send our funds back to us if Bob goes offline.
+If you're reading this... congrats on making it this far!
+You're approaching a **really** important checkpoint.

+In this next exercise, we're going to use all of the code we've built thus far to generate our first commitment transaction.
+Since we're playing the part of Alice, this will be our "refund" transaction, which will send our funds back to us if Bob goes offline.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/alice_refund_commit.png" alt="alice_refund_commit" width="60%" height="auto">
 </p>

 ## 👉 Get Our First Commitment Transaction

-Rememeber how we ran `cargo run -- funding` to generate our funding transaction?
+Remember how we ran `cargo run -- funding` to generate our **Funding Transaction**?
 Well, we'll do something very similar for this exercise.

-To prepare ourselves, we'll first need to open `transactions.txt` (in `src/exercises`) and get our Funding Transaction TxID.
-You should have recorded that when you created your Funding Transaction earlier.
-If you forgot, you can simply run `cargo run -- funding` again and record it now!
+To prepare ourselves, we'll first need to open `transactions.txt` (in `src/exercises`) and get our **Funding Transaction TxID**.
+You should have recorded that when you created your **Funding Transaction** earlier.
+If you forgot, no worries—you can simply run `cargo run -- funding` again and record it now!

 Once you have it, go to a **Shell** in your Repl and type in the below command. **Be sure to replace `txid` with the TxID of your Funding Transaction**!
 ```
 cargo run -- commitment -t txid
 ```

-Under the hood, this command is running the code in `src/interactive/commitment.rs` - feel free to explore this file, if you'd like!
+Under the hood, this command is running the code in `src/interactive/commitment.rs`—feel free to explore this file if you'd like!

-If you do check out the file, you'll see that it's creating two sets of keys - one for us (Alice) and one for Bob.
-To do this, it's using the functions we created earler!
+If you do check out the file, you'll see that it's creating two sets of keys—one for us (Alice) and one for Bob.
+To do this, it's using the functions we created earlier!
 Once the keys are created, it fetches the funding UTXO, which it can easily do because you provided the **Funding TxID** in the command!
-For this course, all funding outputs are guarenteed to be at output index 0, so we don't need to provide that in the command.
+For this course, all funding outputs are guaranteed to be at output index 0, so we don't need to provide that information in the command.

-If you scroll through the rest of the code, you'll see it calls a few other functions that we've completed during this course:
+If you scroll through the rest of the code, you'll see it calls various other functions that we've completed during this course:

-- `create_commitment_transaction`: This creates an unsigned commitment transaction.
+- `create_commitment_transaction`: Creates an unsigned commitment transaction.
-- `create_funding_script`: This creates the 2-of-2 multisig script, which is needed to generate a signature and pass into the witness.
+- `create_funding_script`: Creates the 2-of-2 multisig script, which is needed to generate a signature and pass into the witness.
-- `sign_holder_commitmentment`: This generates our (Alice's) signature and adds it to the witness (along with Bob's signature and the witness script), resulting in a fully signed transaction ready to be broadcasted!
+- `sign_holder_commitment`: Generates our (Alice's) signature and adds it to the witness (along with Bob's signature and the witness script), resulting in a fully signed transaction ready to be broadcast!

 Once you run the command, you should see an output like this...
 ```
 Tx ID:
 5fbe34ddcd9d86f092611b52f38ca2dc63cc05d585b0ae74859f0dbe31fbed9d